Can Nutrients Help ADHD Symptoms?

 According to Dr Walsh progress time depends on the particular imbalances being treated with the fastest results seen by pyrrole patients who can feel calmer after only a few days.
 Treatment for undermethylation on the other hand typically takes 30-60 days for improvements to show, although some additional factors may increase this to six months.

 Three months of nutrient therapy is usually required for ADHD children to achieve full effect, if they have no additional factors at play, whilst the response time for adults with ADHD is usually more than six months.

 Walsh’s outcome studies consistently demonstrate children with behavioural disorders achieve the most rapid improvements and highest efficacy rates of all patient groups – often within a couple of months.

 It seems clear from Walsh’s research that there is definite connection between chemical imbalances and nutrient deficiencies in people suffering with neurological disorders.
 It also shows evidence of nutrient therapy being an effective treatment, devoid of the side effects that are common with pharmaceutical medications.

-Severe chemical imbalances cannot be overcome by love or any number of behavioral therapies.
+Severe chemical imbalances cannot be overcome by love or any number of behavioural therapies.
 The only treatment is to focus on correcting brain chemistry.